P2333/Papers-of-Robust-ML/README.md

 <a id='Empirical'></a>
 ## Empirical Analysis

+* [When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks](https://arxiv.org/abs/1911.10695) <br/> This paper leverages NAS to understand the influence of network architectures against adversarial attacks.
+It reveals several useful observations on designing robust network architectures.

 * [Adversarial Examples Improve Image Recognition](https://arxiv.org/pdf/1911.09665.pdf) <br/> This paper shows that an auxiliary BN for adversarial examples can improve generalization performance.

 * [Intriguing Properties of Adversarial Training at Scale](https://openreview.net/forum?id=HyxJhCEFDS&noteId=rJxeamAAKB) (ICLR 2020) <br/> This paper investigates the effects of BN and deeper models for adversarial training on ImageNet.